doanndev/GoldenGameDoc/refs/README.md

 7. **Earnings Breakdown**: Each referral includes detailed earnings information showing total, available, and withdrawn MBP amounts along with reward count.
 8. **Referral Codes**: All referral codes are exactly 8 characters long, containing only letters and numbers (alphanumeric).
 9. **Authentication**: JWT tokens are stored in HTTP-only cookies for enhanced security, preventing XSS attacks.
+10. **Commission Withdrawal**: Users can withdraw all available commission at once.
+The system marks all available rewards as withdrawn and creates a pending withdrawal record for blockchain processing.

 ---